Ninetalesgh/dndcampaign/vault/dm/items.md

 - **Reach**: 1
 - **Damage**: 1d8 + STR Slashing damage.
 - **Properties**: [Weapon +1](dm/item_info.md#weapon-1), [Versatile (1d10)](dm/item_info.md#weapon-properties#versatile).
-  - With this weapon, your Attacks against Undead have Advantage and deal Radiant instead of Slashing damage.
+  - With this weapon, your Attacks against Undead have Advantage and deal either Radiant or Slashing damage (your choice).
 - **Mastery**: [Sap](dm/item_info.md#sap).
 - **Weight**: 1.5 kg
 - **Price**: ??
 ![\|250](https://i.imgur.com/uaE48P1.png)
+*The only part of this blade untouched by rust is the unwavering duty it instills in its wielder—to protect the innocent at all costs.*
 *(Source: Custom)*

 ### Hand Crossbow